-It is quite normal to feel nervous before exams, and this can lead to symptoms such as headache, queasy stomach, poor sleep etc. It is best not to worry too much about this - remember that many of your classmates will have the same problem, and it is very unlikely to affect your performance.
-If things are more serious than that, then contact Student Services who run support sessions for students experiencing significant exam anxiety.
+It is quite normal to feel nervous before exams, and this can lead to symptoms such as headache, queasy stomach, poor sleep etc. It is best not to worry too much about this - remember that many of your classmates will have the same problem, and it is very unlikely to

 If you are genuinely too ill to sit the exam on the set date, or if a non-medical but serious incident prevents this, then you can apply to have your exam deferred (www.st-andrews.ac.uk/students/advice/academic/exams).
 However, deferral is a serious issue; it is NOT automatically granted and might only be allowed if you can produce medical or other external documentation to support your case.
 Deferred exams are sat in the August reassessment diet.